Buckwheat vs Oats - Health impact and Nutrition Comparison

 Buckwheat and oats are gluten-free foods that can be consumed by individuals who have celiac disease.

-Beta-glucans present in oats has anti-carcinogenic properties on lung cancer cells.
-(7)
+Beta-glucans present in oats have anti-carcinogenic properties on lung cancer cells.
+(9)

 Comparison summary table